 Did you grow up believing that ceilings had to be white — or, at the very least, a paler version of the wall color.

-Black ceilings can hide a multitude of sins, call attention to something you want to emphasize or instill a touch of drama.
+Dark ceilings, even black ones…can hide a multitude of sins, call attention to something you want to emphasize or instill a touch of drama.

 Here are some reasons to consider painting your ceiling black.